skip to main content

 Update everything

-Device OS updates often change networking configurations which, and if ignored, can cause various issues, including broadcasting and receiving hotspot signals.
+Device operating system updates often change networking configurations.
+This can change how they broadcast and receive hotspot signals.
 It’s good tech housekeeping to keep your device’s software updated, and it’s especially important if you’re encountering connectivity issues.
-It’s also a crucial part of maintaining your home network’s security.
+It’s also a crucial part of maintaining the security of your home network.

 FAQ